ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+,Cool Water.
+At this season of the year a cool draught
+Ol water is a luxury which we may enjoy
+with a little care.
+By the following method,
+simple and inexpensive, water may be kept
- as ice : Let the jar, pitcher,
+almost as cold as ice : Let the jar, pitcher,
 or vessel used for water, be surrounded
 with one or more folds of coarse cotton, to
 be constantly wet; the evaporation of the